Morpholino nucleic acid

-A Morpholino, also known as a Morpholino oligomer and as a phosphorodiamidate Morpholino oligomer (PMO), is a type of oligomer molecule (colloquially, an oligo) used in molecular biology to modify gene expression.
-Its molecular structure contains DNA bases attached to a backbone of methylenemorpholine rings linked through phosphorodiamidate groups.
+A Morpholino, also known as a phosphorodiamidate Morpholino oligomer (PMO), is a nucleic acid analog whose backbone consists of methylenemorpholine rings linked through phosphorodiamidate groups, in contrast to the sugars linked through phosphates found in natural nucleic acids.
+Synthetic oligomers of Morpholinos are used in molecular biology to modify gene expression.
 Morpholinos block access of other molecules to small (~25 base) specific sequences of the base-pairing surfaces of ribonucleic acid (RNA).
 Morpholinos are used as research tools for reverse genetics by knocking down gene function.

-This article discusses only the Morpholino antisense oligomers, which are nucleic acid analogs.
-The word "Morpholino" can occur in other chemical names, referring to chemicals containing a six-membered morpholine ring.
-To help avoid confusion with other morpholine-containing molecules, when describing oligos "Morpholino" is often capitalized as a trade name, but this usage is not consistent across scientific literature.
-Morpholino oligos are sometimes referred to as PMO (for phosphorodiamidate morpholino oligomer), especially in medical literature.
-Vivo-Morpholinos and PPMO are modified forms of Morpholinos with chemical groups covalently attached to facilitate entry into cells.